Eugénie Fougère: In the United States

 Her performances often shocked the puritan North Americans and revealed their hypocrisy.
-In October 1907, while she was performing at the Gaiety Theater in Washington, she was brought to the police station where she had to pay a "cash security of USD 50 to insure her good behavior."
+In October 1907, while she was performing at the Gaiety Theater in Washington DC, she was brought to the police station where she had to pay a "cash security of $50 to insure her good behavior."
 Despite the fact that the police sergeant enjoyed her show on the front row, in particular her "specialty", he nevertheless said he was shocked and dragged her off to the police station.
+Her controversial performances in the U.S. did not stop her from parodying the Gibson Girl – the quintessential perfect archetype of the upper middle class American girl – in Parisian theatres.

 "Extravagant"

-Fougère performed all over the world, notably in Spain, Cuba, Mexico, Germany and Italy.
-While performing at the Salone Margherita a café-chantant in Naples (Italy) in 1902, she contacted Camorra boss Enrico Alfano to ask for help in returning some of her missing jewelry.
+Often described as "extravagant", Fougère was a very dynamic, elusive and noisy whirlwind of talk and gestures.
+In addition to the U.S., she performed all over the world.
+She was particularly fond of Italy, where she made her debut in 1895 at the café-chantant Salone Margherita (it) in Naples.
+When she was performing there in 1902, she contacted Camorra boss Enrico Alfano to ask for help in returning some of her missing jewelry.
 Within a few days, Alfano tracked down the thieves and restored the jewelry.
-The case hit the newspapers and Alfano was arrested for complicity with the thieves, but was absolved.
+The case made headlines and Alfano was arrested for complicity in the crime, but was acquitted.
+The Italian comical actor Nicola Maldacea, with whom she sang duets, remembered her as:

+She toured frequently in the British music halls in London, making her first appearance in 1893 at the Empire Theatre of Varieties on Leicester Square in London's West End.
+In 1896, she made her debut in Germany and Austria at the Apollo-Theater (de) in Berlin and the Etablissement Ronacher in Vienna.
+Other countries include Spain and Cuba.
+In 1887, at the age of 17, she first performed at the Edén Concert (es) in Barcelona along with her older sister Juliette.
+Years later she made her debut in Madrid.
+She first toured Mexico in 1911, performing at the Teatro Mexicano in Mexico City and Veracruz in 1913.
+While performing in Mexico City in 1914, she almost perished when her carriage's horses bolted and the carriage collided with a lamppost.